 Grief is not a linear process.
 It doesn’t run for a specific length of time nor does it have a definitive end point.
 Rather like the seasons, it is cyclical.
 From evoking various emotions to driving certain behaviours, the seasons can have a huge impact on a person’s grief and can mirror parts of their grief journey.

-However, it’s worth noting that just as the weather is changeable during the seasons, so emotions are during grief.
+However, it’s worth noting that just as the weather is changeable during the seasons, so are emotions during grief.
 Even on the coldest of winter days, the sky can be bright blue and filled with brilliant sunshine.
 And, during the height of summer, as temperatures soar, storm clouds can gather, the sky can darken and torrential rain can fall.
 Just as people have grown to accept the occurrence of these odd unseasonable days, so they should, during their grief, learn to accept and let in whatever emotion they are feeling.
 During grief, thoughts will come and go and a person’s mood will naturally fluctuate.
 It is vital they recognise that whatever they’re feeling, at whatever ‘stage’ of grief, it’s all valid.
 Space and time should be created to sit with these emotions and process them, for they have materialised in that moment for a purpose - to help that person navigate their pain.

 Grief is messy and it’s complicated.
 It’s not a race and it’s not a competition.
 It’s a uniquely personal journey.
 A person can feel like they’re making huge progress one day and then taking ten steps back the next.
 But it’s worth remembering that emotions just like the seasons are transient.
 Even on the darkest of days, when life seems impossible and grief feels relentless, just as winter gives way to spring, those grieving will blossom once more, learn to build a new life for themselves and discover new passions.
 They will continue to grow and flourish whilst still maintaining a deep and enduring bond to their loved one.